QUEEN ANNE'S LACE TEA-Bulk DRIED HERB

 Queen Anne's Lace Tea Recipe: Steep 1 tsp dried Queen Anne's Lace in 1 cup water for 10-15 minutes.
 Strain and drink.
 Makes 30-36 cups of tea.

-Striving For Sustainable Agriculture focusing on naturally Grown Heirloom Herb, Flower and Vegetable Plants, Heirloom Seed, Medicinal dried Herbs, Herbal Salves, Infused Oils and gifts for the gardener in your life!
+Striving For Sustainable Agriculture focusing on naturally Grown Heirloom Herb, Flower and Vegetable Plants, Heirloom Seed, Medicinal dried Herbs, Herbal Salves, Infused Oils and Herbal tinctures.

 Disclaimer: Statements contained herein have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat and cure or prevent disease.